Quantum Field Theory: Lecture Log

 Quadratic UV divergences: regulator dependence; dimensional regularization of quadratic divergences.

-Field strength renormalization in the Yukawa theory: calculating the one-loop diagram: the trace, the denominator and the numerator, Wick rotation; the UV divergence structure: Σ(p2)=(div.constant)+(div.constant)×p2 +finite_f(p2); calculating the Σ(p2); dΣ/dp2 and the scalar field strength renormalization;
+Field strength renormalization in the Yukawa theory: calculating the one-loop diagram: the trace, the denominator and the numerator, Wick rotation; the UV divergence structure: Σ(p2)=(div.constant)+(div.constant)×p2 +finite_f(p2); calculating the Σ(p2); dΣ/dp2 and the scalar field strength renormalization.

-Tentative plan for January 29 (Wednesday):
+January 29 (Wednesday):

 Lehmann–Symanzik–Zimmermann reduction formula: n-point correlators Fn(p1,…pn) and their poles at on-shell momenta; LSZ reduction formula for the common residue; the Feynman diagram explanation of the poles; the amputated diagrams and the scattering amplitudes.